semanticdata/firefox-brave-search/README.md

 # Brave Search Engine and Keywords

-Firefox Extension adds Brave Search to Firefox and includes `@brave`, `!brave`, `@b`, and `!b` as search keywords.
+Firefox extension adds Brave Search to Firefox and includes `@brave`, `!brave`, `@b`, and `!b` as search keywords.
 This allows you to easily search brave in multiple new ways.

+### Examples

-Example: `!b !w Hello World` would let you search Wikipedia directly from any website regardless or wether or not you set Brave as your default search provider.
+- `!b !w Hello World` would let you search Wikipedia directly from any website regardless or wether or not you set Brave as your default search provider.
+- `!gh Zola themes` would let you search GitHub directly while having this extension enabled.

 ## Disclaimer

 This extension is an independent project, has no relationship, and is not affiliated to Brave in any way.
 Brave™ is a registered trademark of Brave Software, Inc.

-## Credits
+## Acknowledgments

 Special thanks to [maaa](https://github.com/maaa101/) for inspiring this extension.

+## License

+Source code in this repository is available under the [MIT](LICENSE) license.
+You are free to use this code however you see fit.
+That said, some acknowledgement would be well received.